alncat/opusTomo/README.md

                 $1                      $2    $3    $4
 ```
  - $1 specifies the path of the starfile,
- - $2 specifies the dimension of image
+ - $2 specifies the dimension of subtomogram
- - $3 specifies the angstrom per pixel of image
+ - $3 specifies the angstrom per pixel of subtomogram
  - $4 indicates the version of starfile, only include --relion31 if the file version is higher than 3.0

 **The pose pkl can be found in the same directory of the starfile, in this case, the pose pkl is /work/consensus_data_pose_euler.pkl.**

-***Sometimes after running some protocols in Relion using all.star, Relion might sort the order of images in the corresponding output starfile.
-You should make sure that the output starfile and the input all.star have the same order of images, thus the output starfile have the correct parameters for the images in all.mrcs!***

 Finally, you should **create a mask using the consensus model and RELION** through ```postprocess```.
 The detailed procedure for mask creation can be found in https://relion.readthedocs.io/en/release-3.1/SPA_tutorial/Mask.html.
 The spliceosome dataset on empiar comes with a ```global_mask.mrc``` file.
 Suppose the filename of mask is ```mask.mrc```, move it to the program directory for simplicity.

 **Data preparation under the hood**

-The pose parameters for image stack are stored as the python pickle files, aka pkl.
+The pose parameters for subtomograms are stored as the python pickle files, aka pkl.
 Suppose the refinement result is stored as `consensus_data.star` and **the format of the Relion STAR file is below version 3.0**,
 and the consensus_data.star is located at ```/work/``` directory, you can convert STAR to the pose pkl file by executing the command below:

 ```